Investing in Chinese Stocks: Capture Growth and Manage Risk

 First, the direction and/or pace of the seven negative trends in my report aren’t set in stone.
 While I’m skeptical that “moneybags communism” can endure, the government has tools at hand to kick the can down the road, and they’ll certainly try to do just that as long as possible.

 Second, Chinese stock markets are usually driven by liquidity and momentum rather than fundamentals.
 There were many years during the 1990s when the Chinese economy was growing at 10%-plus rates and the stock markets did nothing.

-Take a look at iShares FTSE China 25 Index Fund (NYSE: FXI), the ETF basket containing China’s largest 25 companies.
+iShares FTSE China 25 Index Fund (NYSE: FXI) is an ETF basket containing China’s largest 25 companies.
 While China’s GDP growth is consistently growing at 10%-plus pace, FXI’s performance is on a rollercoaster.

 A buy and hold strategy for China has been, well, disappointing.

 As 2012 markets opened, the Shanghai market is coming off a two-year period of weakness – down 37%.
 Therefore, many stocks, and especially the banks, are trading at attractive valuations.
 This is why I wrote several times in the past few months that China stocks look dirt cheap.